How Sales Reps Use G2 to Close More Deals & Work Less

 Sales Productivity: Close More, Chase Less

-Sales productivity is the relationship between a rep's output (revenue, deals closed, pipeline generated) and the inputs required to get there (time, effort, tools, headcount).
+Sales productivity is the relationship between a rep's output and the inputs required to get there.
+Output means revenue, deals closed, and pipeline generated.
+Inputs mean time, effort, tools, and headcount.
 It is not about working more hours.
 It is about making every hour count.

 Why Sales Productivity Stalls